riddyrayes/inculcation/pages/driven_by_infinite_enthusiasm.md

 			- an introduction to a lots of fields of math!
 (NOT a textbook but a really nice book)
 		- ### Differential geometry in $\mathbb{R}^3$ proper with introducing yourself *topology*
 			- These lectures below has pre-requisites of basic topology and linear algebra, analysis in $\mathbb{R}^{n}$ #lectures [ICTP Diploma - Differential Geometry - Claudio Arezzo - YouTube](https://www.youtube.com/playlist?list=PLLq_gUfXAnkl5JArcktbOrIUeR5rra-Gz)
-		- You can definitely do rigorous algebra and analysis at this point here, its always a inculcating and ever increasing skill and knowledge-base: ((24df46a2-7dbd-4e68-9d3b-6fcb4d02c62f))
+		- You can definitely start with rigorous algebra and analysis at this point here, its always a inculcating and ever increasing skill and knowledge-base: ((24df46a2-7dbd-4e68-9d3b-6fcb4d02c62f))
 	- ## I DECREE: DO MORE CLASSICAL![[driven_by_infinite_enthusiasm/classical physics]]
+	  collapsed:: true
 		- {{embed [[driven_by_infinite_enthusiasm/classical physics]]}}
 	- ## (only if you wanna do quantum)
 		- Quantum Physics by Balki